kkiyama117/coc-toml/README.md

 ## Features
 ### commands
-- `coc-toml.syntaxTree` -> show syntaxTree like `rust-analyzer` does.
+- `toml.syntaxTree` -> show syntaxTree like `rust-analyzer` does.
-- `coc-toml.tomlToJson` -> convert toml to Json.
+- `toml.tomlToJson` -> convert toml to Json.
 If you run it with visualmode, convert toml in selected range instead of it in the whole of document.
-- `coc-toml.reload` -> reload this plugin and taplo instance.
+- `toml.reload` -> reload this plugin and taplo instance.

 ### options
 there are many options for this coc-extension.